 Let’s briefly go over each one of those points below.

 First and foremost, organizational skills are essential for any project manager who is usually required to manage several projects simultaneously.
 That’s why they need to be able to successfully juggle between priorities and support their teams to get things done.
 This requires a great deal of self-discipline and work organization.

 To better organize their work, many project managers use visualization practices.
-That’s why methods such as Kanban are instrumental in helping them put on display what needs to be done, what’s currently in progress, where work gets stuck, etc. All of this can be achieved through flexible Kanban boards.
+That’s why methods such as Kanban are instrumental in helping them put on display what needs to be done, what’s currently in progress, where work gets stuck, etc. This can be achieved through flexible Kanban boards and project management systems that allow to orchestrate complex or multiple projects simultaneously.
 As a result, project managers can see emerging priorities, create better plans, and allocate capacity accordingly.

 2. Leadership Skills

 Other than organization skills, being a good leader is essential for project managers nowadays.
 Instead of micromanaging their teams, they should set a common vision before them and create an environment where every single individual feels respected and empowered to elevate their skills.
 There are many leadership models such as transformational, servant, authentic leadership, etc., that project managers should study.
 As leaders, it’s also important for them to make decisions based on accumulated data rather than gut feelings or seniority.